Electrical grid: History

 In France, electrification began in the 1900s, with 700 communes in 1919, and 36,528 in 1938.
 At the same time, these close networks began to interconnect: Paris in 1907 at 12 kV, the Pyrénées in 1923 at 150 kV, and finally almost all of the country interconnected by 1938 at 220 kV.
 In 1946, the grid was the world's most dense.
 That year the state nationalised the industry, by uniting the private companies as Électricité de France.
 The frequency was standardised at 50 Hz, and the 225 kV network replaced 110 kV and 120 kV.
 Since 1956, service voltage has been standardised at 220/380 V, replacing the previous 127/220 V. During the 1970s, the 400 kV network, the new European standard, was implemented.
-Starting on May 29, 1986, the end user service voltage will progressively change to 230/400 V +/-10%.
+Starting on May 29, 1986, the end user service voltage will progressively change to 230/400 V ±10%.

 In the United States in the 1920s, utilities formed joint-operations to share peak load coverage and backup power.
-In 1934, with the passage of the Public Utility Holding Company Act (USA), electric utilities were recognized as public goods of importance and were given outlined restrictions and regulatory oversight of their operations.
+In 1934, with the passage of the Public Utility Holding Company Act (U.S.), electric utilities were recognized as public goods of importance and were given outlined restrictions and regulatory oversight of their operations.
 The Energy Policy Act of 1992 required transmission line owners to allow electric generation companies open access to their network and led to a restructuring of how the electric industry operated in an effort to create competition in power generation.
 No longer were electric utilities built as vertical monopolies, where generation, transmission and distribution were handled by a single company.
 Now, the three stages could be split among various companies, in an effort to provide fair access to high voltage transmission.
 The Energy Policy Act of 2005 allowed incentives and loan guarantees for alternative energy production and advance innovative technologies that avoided greenhouse emissions.

 In China, electrification began in the 1950s.
 In August 1961, the electrification of the Baoji-Fengzhou section of the Baocheng Railway was completed and delivered for operation, becoming China's first electrified railway.
 From 1958 to 1998, China's electrified railway reached 6,200 mi.
 As of the end of 2017, this number has reached 54,000 mi.
 In the current railway electrification system of China, State Grid Corporation of China——is an important power supplier.
 In 2019, it completed the power supply project of China's important electrified railways in its operating areas, such as Jingtong Railway, Haoji Railway, Zhengzhou–Wanzhou high-speed railway, et cetera, providing power supply guarantee for 110 traction stations, and its cumulative power line construction length reached 6,586 kilometres.